Base pairing: the pairing of two nucleotides (the basic units of DNA and RNA) through hydrogen bonding...more

 Let’s think of this in terms of building a Voltron, from the cartoon.
 Each leg and arm of the Voltron forms from structures folding into a particular shape.
 If we imagine them fitting together magnetically, this would be similar to bonding forces that pull the different pieces together in specific ways on a nano scale.

 The driving forces of assembly can be thought of more as how those shapes fit together, in a Lego-type fashion.
 Each leg and arm of the Voltron fit into the main body best in one particular position.
 The right arm would fit best within the right shoulder, and so on.
 At the nano scale, the joining of shapes can also be thought of in much the same way.
 These different pieces have specific shapes, which only connect with each other in certain ways.
+Check out our Nano Building Game to practice building with similar rules.

 Lastly, the connection of subunits can be stronger if they are arranged in a specific way.
 For example, for any Lego set, there is a specific way in which you have to build the toy structure.
 Otherwise, if a few pieces are missing or added in the wrong spot, then the toy might be out of balance.
 In a similar way, nano-scale structures can be made more stable by stacking certain molecules that hold specific positions.
 This can form a strong foundation to build on.